gritzko/swarm/README.md

 In both cases, the *master* node is the source of truth.
 Swarm is built on top of object-scoped *partially* ordered logs (hidden) which mutate the distributed CRDT state (exposed).
 Swarm can be described as an "upside-down" database because its [source of truth][SST] is at leaf nodes where ops originate.
-This adaptation makes lots of sense for complex web and (especially) mobile apps.
+This adaptation makes lots of sense for complex web and mobile apps.
-There, the leaf node has immediate access to the natural source of truth, be it a sensor or a user.
+Especially if leaf nodes have immediate access to the natural source of truth, be it a sensor or a user.

-That makes Swarm [information-centric][infocentric] (like git): nothing is defined by place of storage; information hops from storage to storage transparently.
+That makes Swarm [information-centric][infocentric], like git.
+Nothing is defined by its place of storage; information hops from a storage to a storage transparently.
 There is no master storage.

 Those op logs and CRDT data structures are wrapped with an ORM-like API that works in terms of syncable objects.